-PRECINCT B
+Precinct B

-The preferred character identified in Precinct A should be replicated in Precinct B, however the heritage values identified within this precinct, should be a key consideration of any further development.
+The preferred character identified in Precinct A for Natural Residential Growth Areas should be replicated in Precinct B, however heritage values identified within this Precinct, should be a key consideration of any further development.

-PRECINCT C
+Precinct C

-- This precinct will continue to maintain the open and spacious character through retaining large lots that are occupied by single dwellings, wide frontages and substantial setbacks around the dwellings. - Built form will continue to occupy a low proportion of the site and dwellings will stand in expansive grounds, where openness, landscaping and vegetation will dominate. - Built form will complement and preserve the natural characteristics and unique topography of the precinct, including the use of muted colours and tones that blend with the existing landscape. - Built form will generally be of a scale similar to existing development, however innovative and unique built form that enhances the precinct is encouraged. - No front fencing or low scale timber post and rail fencing is encouraged.
+- This Precinct will continue to maintain the open and spacious character through retaining large lots that are occupied by single dwellings, wide frontages and substantial setbacks around the dwellings. - Built form will continue to occupy a low proportion of the site and dwellings will stand in expansive grounds, where openness, landscaping and vegetation will dominate. - Built form will complement and preserve the natural characteristics and unique topography of the Precinct, including the use of muted colours and tones that blend with the existing landscape. - Built form will generally be of a scale similar to existing development, however innovative and unique built form that enhances the Precinct is encouraged. - No front fencing or otherwise low scale timber post and rail fencing is encouraged.

-PRECINCT D
+Precinct D

-- This precinct will continue to maintain the open and spacious character through retaining large lots that are occupied by single dwellings, wide frontages and substantial setbacks around the dwellings. - Built form will continue to occupy a low proportion of the site and dwellings will stand in expansive grounds, where openness, landscaping and vegetation will dominate. - Development will complement and preserve the natural characteristics and unique topography of the precinct, including through the use of muted colours and tones that blend with the existing landscape. - Built form will generally be of a scale similar to existing development, noting that conventional residential lots within this precinct are atypical and discouraged. - No front fencing or low scale timber post and rail fencing is encouraged.
+- This Precinct will continue to maintain the open and spacious character through retaining large lots that are occupied by single dwellings, wide frontages and substantial setbacks around the dwellings. - Built form will continue to occupy a low proportion of the site and dwellings will stand in expansive grounds, where openness, landscaping and vegetation will dominate. - Development will complement and preserve the natural characteristics and unique topography of the Precinct, including the use of muted colours and tones that blend with the existing landscape. - Built form will generally be of a scale similar to existing development, noting that conventional residential lots within this Precinct are atypical and discouraged. - No front fencing or otherwise low scale timber post and rail fencing is encouraged.